sakymar/sakymar/README.md

 Indie maker - Developer and Designer
 ------------------------------------

-I am an experienced developer that quit his lead dev job to create my own solo startup studio and apps I love
+I am an experienced developer that quit my lead dev job to create my own solo startup studio and apps I love

 * 🌍  I'm based in Bordeaux
 * 🖥️  See my portfolio at [antoinemesnil.com](http://antoinemesnil.com)